LibraryCarpentry/librarycarpentry.github.io/pages/contact.md

 * If you are new to the community and have questions, reach out to community members via the channels above and/or the Library Carpentry Community and Development Director, [Chris Erdmann](mailto:chris@carpentries.org).

 * Want a Library Carpentry workshop at your institution?
-[Request one](https://software-carpentry.org/workshops/request/).
-[The Carpentries](https://carpentries.org), note your interest in Library Carpentry, and also reach out to the Library Carpentry Community and Development Director, [Chris Erdmann](mailto:chris@carpentries.org).
+[Request one](https://amy.software-carpentry.org/forms/workshop/).
+Note your interest in Library Carpentry, and also reach out to the Library Carpentry Community and Development Director, [Chris Erdmann](mailto:chris@carpentries.org).

 * You can raise issues and/or pull requests on any of the lesson repositories and this site through the [Library Carpentry GitHub organisation](https://github.com/LibraryCarpentry).